-As of September 30, 2023, our operations included the following locations:
+As of September 30, 2024, our operations included the following locations:

-Approximate Owned/ Square Segment Location Leased Footage/Acreage Use (see notes below) Houston, Texas Owned 387,000 See Note 1 below 5 and 6 Houston, Texas Owned 17.3 acres See Note 2 below 5 Austin, Texas Leased 9,000 See Note 3 below 5 Melbourne, Florida Leased 7,000 See Note 4 below 7 Ufa, Bashkortostan, Russia Owned 120,000 Manufacturing, sales and service 5 Calgary, Alberta, Canada Owned 45,000 Manufacturing, sales and service 5 and 6 Luton, Bedfordshire, England Owned 8,000 Sales and service 6 Bogotá, Colombia Owned 19,000 Sales and service 5
+Approximate Square Segment (see Location Owned/Leased Footage/Acreage Use notes below) Houston, Texas Owned 387,000 See Note 1 below 5 and 6 Houston, Texas Owned 17.3 acres See Note 2 below 5 Austin, Texas Leased 9,000 See Note 3 below 5 Melbourne, Florida Leased 7,000 See Note 4 below 7 Calgary, Alberta, Canada Owned 45,000 Manufacturing, sales and service 5 and 6 Luton, Bedfordshire, England Owned 8,000 Sales and service 6 Bogotá, Colombia Owned 19,000 Sales and service 5

 - (1) This property is located at 7007 Pinemont Drive in Houston, Texas (the "Pinemont Facility").
 The Pinemont Facility contains substantially all manufacturing activities and all engineering, selling, marketing and administrative activities for us in the United States.
 The Pinemont Facility also serves as our international corporate headquarters. - (2) This property is located adjacent to the Pinemont Facility.
-It is currently being used as additional parking for the Pinemont Facility and legacy structures are being used to support our manufacturing and warehousing operations. - (3) This property is located at 8701 Cross Park Drive, Suite 100, in Austin, Texas.
+It is currently being used as additional parking for the Pinemont Facility and legacy structures are being used to support our manufacturing and warehousing operations.
+This facility is classified as "Property held for sale" on our accompanying consolidated balance sheet as of September 30, 2024. - (3) This property is located at 8701 Cross Park Drive, Suite 100, in Austin, Texas.
 This facility supports the majority of our OptoSeis® research and development and engineering operations. - (4) This property is located at 5700 N. Harbor City Blvd., Suite 100, in Melbourne, Florida.
 This facility contains all the operations of Quantum. - (5) Oil and Gas Markets. - (6) Adjacent Markets - (7) Emerging Markets